sneakyweasel/quantumweasel/README.md

 - User is congratulated, a short video/text explain how this was done in a real lab.
 - There is an ability to dive deeper into the "hardcore" physics and the historical perspective.

+## Indices and conventions

+### Rotations

+- 0 deg is top
+- 90 deg is right
+- 180 deg is bottom
+- 270 deg is left

+### Indices

+- Coordinates are Coord[rows, cols] or Coord[y, x]
+- Grid are [rows, cols]
+- Arrays start at 0.
+- Distance to things are in number of steps toward the goal.

 ## Tech stack

 - This project is using typescript and enforcing strict coding conventions.